Panhala Fort: Major features

 It is one of the largest forts in the Deccan, with a perimeter of 14 km and 110 lookout posts.
 It is 845 m above sea level.
-This fort is built on the Sahyadris, rising more than 400 m above its surrounding plain.
+This fort is built on the Western Ghats, rising more than 400 m above its surrounding plain.
 Numerous tunnels stretch out from underneath the fort, one of which is almost 1 km long.
 Some of the older bastions have the lotus motif of Bhoja II.
 There are several monuments at the fort which are considered notable by the Archaeological Survey of India.